1.1 Definitions. In these Conditions, the following definitions apply:

 Order Acknowledgement (OA): The Suppliers written confirmation that details in the purchase order received from the Customer are correct or show those details that are revised or amended and what is accepted by the Supplier.

-Quotation: Any document or email communication stating the Goods or Data that are potentially to be provided by the Supplier.
+Quotation: Any document or email communication stating the Goods or Project Data Specification that are potentially to be provided by the Supplier.

 Supplier: SENCEIVE LTD registered in England and Wales with company number 05608752.